kassko/data-mapper/docs/attributes/PropertyConfigStore.md

 The `configCandidates` mechanism allows runtime selection of property configuration based on the data being hydrated:

-1. Each candidate has a `rule` expression that is evaluated against the raw data item
+1. Each candidate has a `when` expression that is evaluated against the raw data item
-2. The first candidate whose rule evaluates to `true` is selected
+2. The first candidate whose expression evaluates to `true` is selected
-3. If no rule matches, `defaultConfigCandidate` is used as fallback
+3. If no expression matches, `defaultConfigCandidate` is used as fallback

 ```php
 #[PropertyConfigStore([